 Former Charlottesville Fire Chief Charles Werner spent decades fighting fires in his community.
 Today, Werner uses that experience to assist thousands of firefighters and emergency responders across America in the event of a rail incident.

-AskRail, a mobile application developed by the International Association of Fire Chiefs and the Association of American Railroads (AAR), gives firefighters and emergency responders instantaneous information on the contents of every rail car on a train, including hazardous materials like chlorine, saving valuable time and speeding response in the event of an incident.
+AskRail, a mobile application developed by the International Association of Fire Chiefs and the AAR, gives firefighters and emergency responders instantaneous information on the contents of every rail car on a train, including hazardous materials like chlorine, saving valuable time and speeding response in the event of an incident.

 “Back in 1978, a rail emergency involving carbon disulfide in Charlottesville took us nearly 24 hours to contain,” said Werner.
 “A significant share of that time was spent assessing the scene and identifying exactly what was on that train.
 If the same thing happened today, I would immediately have a full view of the information I needed to make better decisions.
 AskRail enables us to shrink this process from hours to minutes or even seconds.”